 • Avoid communal areas and close contact with other students.

 • Arrange to stay in your accommodation or go home until the infectious period has passed (your doctor will advise you, but this will be at least 7 days or until XXXXXXXX) Please note that Departments/Schools may have specific recommendations with regard to increased periods of absence, following risk assessments made within their area.

 • If you are staying in University accommodation let people at home know what is going on and tell the warden that you are unwell.
 Make arrangements for friends to shop for you.

 • Contact your personal tutor and let him/her know what is going on.
 You can provide a self-certification (for absences) to cover the first 7 days but you will need a certificate from a doctor if you illness exceeds this period, or your period of sickness results in you being unable to attend any examination.
-Certificates can be obtained from your GP or the GP at the Student Health Centre.
+Certificates can be obtained from your GP.

 • Remember that as a student of Cardiff University you are required to take reasonable care for your own health and that of others and you should, therefore, take every reasonable precaution to prevent the spread of infectious diseases.